manfredscheucher/pseudocircle-arrangements-tools/pseudocircles_intersecting/readme.md

 time sage enum_flipgraph.sage great/all6.enc.greatcircles.enc
 '''
 to enumerate all intersecting arrangements on 6.
-Use parameter '-P' for parallelization
+Use parameter '-p' for parallelization